15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 Key features

-While commerce is not the platform’s main feature, various free extensions can convert a Joomla site into an ecommerce store.
+While ecommerce stores are not the platform’s main feature, various free extensions can convert a Joomla site into an ecommerce CMS.

 • Support of multiple authentication protocols, including LDAP, OpenID, and Gmail

-• It is possible to set up banners with Banner Manage for promotion purposes.
+• It is possible to set up banners with Banner Manager for promotional purposes

-• A search feature that helps guide users to the most popular items and offers search statistics to the online shop admin.
+• A search engine feature that helps guide users to the most popular items and offers search statistics to the online shop admin

 Advantages Disadvantages